Photo by blackbird.nz

 The Canterbury Regional Council monitors about 100 swimming spots weekly from mid-November to February or March in Christchurch.
 Like all environmental data, beach water quality for Canterbury is shared with New Zealand’s LAWA website.

 Rowing, kayaking, paddle boarding, white water rafting, and jet boating (which was actually invented in New Zealand) are all great ways to discover the city’s exhilarating rivers and lakes and the sea-green waters of the Pacific Ocean coast.
-Other favoured pastimes in Christchurch are surfing, windsurfing, kitesurfing, swimming, scuba diving, fishing, hiking, and even whale watching in Kaikoura, just two hours north of the city.
+Other favoured pastimes in Christchurch are surfing, windsurfing, kitesurfing, stand up paddleboarding, swimming, scuba diving, fishing, hiking, and even whale watching in Kaikoura, just two hours north of the city.

 Scarborough Beach is a prime surfing spot, while Sumner Beach is the perfect place to swim or sleep on the sand.
 Plus, Sumner Beach features a waterfront bar so you can “hydrate” after your dip.
 While you’re at this beach, check out Cave Rock, a captivating volcanic formation that some say resembles a beached whale from a distance.
 The Maori refer to this rock as “Tuawera”, meaning “cut down as if by fire.”
 This grim name refers to a legend about people who passed away after eating the meat of a cursed whale that had washed up on the shore.